After completing payment, you will be sent the link to the video via email shortly after

 STATE OF THE INDUSTRY; STATE OF FINANCE

-The entertainment landscape is changing fast.
+The entertainment landscape is evolving fast.
 How do filmmakers, producers, and financiers keep up - and maybe more importantly, stay ahead?

 • Shifting financial strategies – The growing synergy between U.S. private equity and European soft money.